How To Advertise Your YouTube Video

 Let’s speak about search engine optimization now that your YouTube channel is operational.

-Recall how we said that the second-largest search engine is YouTube?
+Recall how we said that the second-largest search engine is YouTube.
 While producing interesting content is essential, it is not the main determinant of success.
 There are various things you can do to improve your videos so they appear highly in Google search results and on YouTube.

-By include the appropriate data in your video’s metadata, you can make sure that it is correctly indexed by YouTube and shows up when users search for content similar to yours.
+By including the appropriate data in your video’s metadata, you can make sure that it is correctly indexed by YouTube and shows up when users search for content similar to yours.
 When completing your information, be brief and direct.
 If you try to promote your content using unrelated terms, it can be taken down.

 The title and description of your video need to be optimized, much like on-page SEO.
 Make sure your title is clear and intriguing because people scan titles first when scrolling through a selection of videos.
 It should pique searchers’ interest in your content or make it clear that your video will assist them in solving an issue.